Diploma mill: China

 Most, but not all, universities and colleges in the People's Republic of China are public institutions.
 The Ministry of Education, which has legal authority to regulate college enrollment and degree awarding, publishes a yearly list of qualified higher-education institutions.
 Institutions not on the list cannot admit students or award degrees.

 Also, no institution may call itself a "university" or "college" without approval by a provincial-level education department.
 Any institution, public or private, which wishes to name itself after a geographic region larger than a province (e.g. "South China ...
 University") must go through the Ministry of Education.
 A new regulation forbids any new university or college from being named "national", "of China" or similar names.

 As of May 2015, China has 210 diploma mills.

 Denmark

 Most universities and colleges are public institutions; universities are self-governing, but financed by the state.
-However, some schools, like Tvind's teacher college, provide education which is only accredited outside Denmark.
+However, some schools, like Det Nødvendige Seminarium in Tvind provide a degree program that is accredited by the Ministry of Education in Mozambique and the Southern African Development Community.